Hawaii Fun Facts and Trivia

 Kahoolawe Fun Facts

 The island of Kahoolawe was once used as a target by the United States Navy and Air Force.
-It is uninhabited and up until today, it is off-limits to visitors.
-Kahoolawe has been returned to the state in 1994 and is currently being cleaned up by the U.S. government.
+It is uninhabited and off-limits to visitors.
+Kahoolawe was returned to the state in 1994 and cleanup work has continued since then.

 On March 18, 1981, Kahoolawe was added to the National Register of Historic Places.
 At that time, the island was home to 544 recorded archaeological or historic sites.